 Electric Shaving Tips

-- Invest in a good electric shaver which is compact and is able to be used with with water as well as while your skin is dry.
+- Invest in a good electric shaver that is compact, one you can use with water, or when your skin is dry.

 - Maintain your shaver well with oils and regular cleaning to ensure its efficiency.

-Epilators are fitted with metal blades that rotate to lift and remove the hair from its root.
-This is often a solid choice for more tough areas of your body such as legs or arms while the more sensitive areas are more likely to experience irritation.
+Epilators use metal blades that rotate to lift and remove the hair from its root.
+They are a solid choice for more robust areas of your body, such as legs or arms.
+However, more sensitive regions can experience irritation with this method.

-Pros: Epilators remove the hair from its roots which results in a hyper-smooth shave that lasts for approximately 6 weeks.
+Epilators remove the hair from its roots, which results in a hyper-smooth shave that lasts for approximately six weeks.

-- Some epilators have a pain reduction fixture which serves to numb the area slightly before epilating.
+- Some epilators have a pain reduction fixture, which serves to numb the area slightly before applying.
 If you have a low pain threshold but would still like to epilate, opt for one of these.

 - Do not epilate right before a swimming session or before going out into the sun.

-Pros: This age-old method is highly efficient, particularly to get rid of unwanted dark and coarse hair.
+This age-old method is highly efficient, mainly to get rid of unwanted dark and coarse hair.
 Depending on your hair growth cycle, a successful wax may last from 2 to 8 weeks.
 It is inexpensive, and the pain tends to reduce with each successive waxing session.

-Cons: Waxing is known to be painful.
-If the wax used is too hot you may end up with burned and irritated skin.
+Waxing is known to be painful.
+If the wax used is too hot, you may end up with burned and irritated skin.

-- Ensure that you exfoliate with a loofah every time you shower in order to prevent ingrowing hairs.
+- After waxing, ensure you exfoliate with a loofah every time you shower to prevent ingrowing hairs.

-- DIY home waxing strips are easy to use, but ensure that you pull the strip against the direction of the hair growth.
+- DIY home waxing strips are easy to use, but ensure that you pull against the direction of the hair growth.

-Cons: Known to be messy, depilatory creams also have a pungent and offensive odor.
+Depilatory creams can be messy and also have a pungent and offensive odor.